 When your motorcycle’s fuel filter gets clogged because of dirt particles, rust from metal flake particles, or even corrosion from salty water, it may have adverse effects on your bike’s performance and lead to shutting down of the engine while giving gas for acceleration.

-Solution: You can either try to blow through the filter by applying compressed air or you can replace your old clogged fuel filter with a new one.
+Solution: You can either try to blow through the filter by applying compressed air or you can replace your old clogged fuel filter with fresh gas or a new air filter.

 Damaged Fuel Pump